A conductive and interactive map for the visually impaired

-As of late, we have seen more and more devices created to help the visually impaired, which we think is awesome!
-Designers are looking for ways to combine new technologies with interactive design, to uncover innovative ways to benefit those that are visually impaired.
+As of late, we have seen more and more devices created to help the visually impaired, which we think is a fantastic application for creating useful interfaces and smart surfaces with our capacitive sensing technology.
+Designers are looking for ways to combine new technologies with interactive design, to uncover innovative ways to benefit those who have visual impairments.

 ”Foresight” is the proof that when design and technology are combined, great ideas and products can be born.